MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_onkeyboardacceleratorinvoked_959135848.md

 # Windows.UI.Xaml.UIElement.OnKeyboardAcceleratorInvoked

 ## -description
-Called when a keyboard shortcut (accelerator) is processed in your app.
+Called when a [keyboard shortcut (or accelerator)](..\windows.ui.xaml.input\keyboardaccelerator.md) is processed in your app.
 Override this method to handle how your app responds when a keyboard accelerator is invoked.

 ## -parameters
 ### -param args